Trolley Troubles: Production

+The cartoon was reissued on November 23, 1931, after Walter Lantz Productions took over the Oswald series.
+This re-release was completed with music and sound effects in an attempt to compete with Columbia Pictures and Walt Disney Productions' Mickey Mouse series.

+The copyright for Trolley Troubles expired in 1955 due to neglect by Universal Pictures.

 Home media

-The short was released on December 11, 2007, on Walt Disney Treasures: The Adventures of Oswald the Lucky Rabbit.
-A restored version of the short was released on Disney+ on September 7, 2023, as part of Disney's 100th Anniversary.
+After The Walt Disney Company purchased the rights to Oswald and the Disney-era films in 2006, the short was released on December 11, 2007, on Walt Disney Treasures: The Adventures of Oswald the Lucky Rabbit.
+A restored version of the short was released on Disney+ on September 7, 2023, as part of Disney's 100th anniversary.